azsaeed/AzS-Netscan/README.md

 AzSa - NetScan v1.0 is licensed under the terms of the GNU General Public License Version 3, you will find a copy of this license in the LICENSE file included in the source package.

+# Documentation
+The documentation file: `documentation.md`  is included in the source package.